 - pre-authorized purchases or systematic withdrawals pursuant to established plans do not require a suitability determination prior to each purchase or withdrawal; however, a suitability determination must be made prior to establishing a systematic plan as well as upon the occurrence of a triggering event; - when a client's account contains illiquid securities that have no redemption features, such as many of the exempt market securities distributed by exempt market dealers, we recognize that the extent of the reassessment of the suitability determination may be limited due to the illiquid nature of the securities.
 However, we expect that the registrant will take this fact into account when making future recommendations for the client, including any additional investments; - when there is a change to a registered individual designated as responsible for a client's account, the extent of the suitability determination required will depend on the circumstances, and may be limited depending on the relationship between the client and the registrant and the securities held by the client.
 For example, where the client invests in a model portfolio managed by an online adviser, we would not expect a change to the registered individual responsible for the account, if any, to necessarily result in an in-depth reassessment of suitability or any changes to the composition of the client's account; - we do not expect that registrants will necessarily undertake a reassessment of the client's account type on each periodic review.
 Rather, we expect that registrants will reflect on the nature of the particular change or event triggering the suitability determination and will use their professional judgement in determining whether the client's account type needs to be reassessed to ensure that it continues to be suitable for the client and puts the client's interest first.
-For example, it may be appropriate to consider a new account type for a client if there have been significant changes to a client's circumstances, or, if on a periodic review under paragraph 13.3(2)(d), there have been changes to a registrant's offerings such that a new account type may be more appropriate for the client.
+For example, it may be appropriate to consider a new account type for a client if there have been significant changes to a client's offerings such that a new account type may be more appropriate for the client.